-The Ghanaian online betting market is sprouting and the likes of safaribetting.com are looking to become a staple of the industry.
+The Ghanaian online betting market is sprouting and the likes of safaribetting.com are looking to become a staple of the industry, and competing to be one of the best betting sites in Ghana.

 The site is slightly above average when compared to leading bet-sites in Africa and lacks a large database of clients as yet.